The Teaching of Phonics

 - “Early Work “– High Frequency Words are written and read.

-- Discrete comprehension lesson taught every Friday.
+- Discrete comprehension lesson taught throughout the week.

 - Nuture Time has been introduced to engage able but reluctant readers.